qooxdoo/qooxdoo/documentation/manual/source/pages/widget/table.rst

 ================================================ ======
 Render for different kinds of data types          Special renderer for boolean, dates, HTML content, numbers, passwords and strings.

-Conditional rendering for individual table cells  A conditional rendere is available which can render the data in different ways dependent on the content, like applying a red text colors to negative numbers.
+Conditional rendering for individual table cells  A conditional renderer is available which can render the data in different ways dependent on the content, like applying a red text colors to negative numbers.

 Row filtering                                     Filtering for specific data can be done with a filter method.